mlg-/bug-tracker/README.md

 ## Pro Tips

 Should is an indicator that a validation may be necessary to enforce a business requirement.
 Can is an indicator that we need a column/attribute, but maybe we don't need to enforce it strictly.
 Look for language about associations between objects to decide how to design the schema.
-Start by designing a schema
+Start by designing a schema, drawing an ER diagram, and then create migrations one by one, rolling each back to make sure that it can be reverted.
+Don't forget validations on your models!